albtree/cricreadR/README.md

 # cricreadR
 <img src="https://github.com/albtree/cricreadR/assets/88771954/9d320f4f-79ca-4045-89d7-38abb083a931" width="250" height="250">

 ***Unfortunately as of October 2024 ESPNCricInfo have changed their API permissions and cricreadR is currently on hiatus from ingesting new matches

-July 21st 2025 Update: Progress is being made to rectify the above issue!

-August 7th 2025 Update: Expect to begin ingesting missing matches from major competitions since October 2024 in the next two weeks.
-Data should then update daily.
+August 14th 2025 Update: After a 10 month hiatus due to an ESPNCricInfon API permission change, cricreadR has re-commenced ingesting matches.
+Data is not yet updating daily but should be in the near future.
 Due to new costs involved, only select competitions will be accessible:
 - Men's & Women's Big Bash League
 - Men's & Womne's Indian Premier League
 - Major League Cricket